CSBSJU/CSCI-160/exercises/cracking.md

 sidebar:
   nav: "cracking"
 ---

+**Disclaimer.** The program that you develop for this exercise should **NOT** be considered a measure of the strength of a particular password.
+An obvious example would be the password '*P@ssw0rd*', which, according to the program, would take 147.53338 centuries to crack, but in practice would be among the first passwords checked by any cracker worth their salt.
+{: .notice--warning}

 ## TL;DR
 Implement a program to calculate the number of passwords that can be constructed from some alphabet, as well as the time it would take to search the entire password space assuming a cracking program capable of some number of guesses per second.